chenjshnn/chenjshnn.github.io/index.md

 Specifically, through UI engineering, my work aims to (1) advance human–AI collaboration through mutual intent clarification and adaptive understanding in software GUI design generation; (2) democratise the use of complex and intelligent software and AI regardless of expertise and ability; and (3) govern manipulative behaviours in digital interfaces. "
 ---

-Jieshan is currently a **senior research scientist** and **UI intelligence team lead** at **CSIRO's Data61**.
+Jieshan is currently a **senior research scientist** and **UI intelligence team lead** at **CSIRO**.
 She received her Ph.D. degree in computer science at Australian National University, where she was advised by Zhenchang Xing and Chunyang Chen.

 She works at the intersection of **software engineering** and **human–computer interaction**, driven by a passion for solving real-world problems that meaningfully impact people’s everyday lives.
 Her research focuses on **software usability, UI engineering and Responsible AI**, with the long-term goal of creating intelligent software that co-evolves with people, understanding human intent, supporting collaboration, and ensuring transparency and trust. <br />